 - When blending, it is important that you not overdo it.
 Make sure you stop before the pulp comes through the strainer.

-- Squeeze the cheesecloth bag, to extract as much juice as possible.
+- Remove the contents of your blender and dump them through cheesecloth, installed in a straining bucket.
+Squeeze the cheesecloth bag, to extract as much juice as possible.
 Then, pour the strained juice into a steel mash-tun.

 - Even though watermelon is high in sugar itself, trust us and add your own sugar on top of it.
 Stir, until the sugar dissolves.
-Right after you want to add your raisins.

 - While it is cooling, using 2 cups of 120F degree water, 2 tablespoons of sugar and 2 small packs of yeast, make a yeast starter.

-- Make sure you avoid taking raisins, watermelon pulp and any yeast with it as transferring them to your still will affect the flavor of your final moonshine.
+- After a few days, when the fermentation process will be finished and the yeast will have settled to the bottom of the fermentation bucket, you will have to siphon the liquid into a copper still.
+Make sure you avoid taking raisins, watermelon pulp and any yeast with it as transferring them to your still will affect the flavor of your final moonshine.

 - After the distillation process has finished, your moonshine is done and ready – and you can add any touches you like to give it a bit of a personal tone.

-ConclusionThere of course other ways to go about making watermelon based moonshine.
+There are of course other ways to go about making watermelon based moonshine.
 If the aforementioned process and recipe seems daunting to you, and too complicated for your liking, we suggest you give this watermelon brew recipe a look.
 We found it relatively simple and much easier to follow.

 That being said, if you are looking to make totally outstanding watermelon moonshine, then our initial proposed method is the way to go.

 We encourage you to experiment a little and give the recipe a try.
 True greatness comes from actively going out of your comfort zone.
-And with watermelon recipe, you are definitely going to do that, whether you are fresh to moonshining or a seasoned veteran of the game.
+And with a watermelon recipe, you are definitely going to do that, whether you are fresh to moonshining or a seasoned veteran of the game.